-A grade of "C" or better (minimum of 70%) must be earned to satisfy the Math 081 requirement and to enter Math 082.
+A grade of "C" or better (minimum of 70%) must be earned to satisfy the Math 082 requirement and to enter a course with a MATH 082 prerequisite.

 Academic Integrity Policy

 All students are expected to abide by the University Honor Code.
 In mathematics classes, violations of the honor statement include copying another person's work on any graded assignment or test, collaborating on a graded assignment without the instructor's approval, using unauthorized "cheat sheets" or technical devices such as calculators, cell phones or computers for graded tests or assignments, or other such infractions.